eternalai-org/eai-template-model/README.md

     - `width`: Define the default width (in pixels) of the generated image.
     - `height`: Define the default height (in pixels) of the generated image.

+### Importance
+To ensure the validity of your model, you should use the [check_model.py](./check_model.py) script.
+This script performs several critical checks to confirm that your model is properly configured and can be loaded without errors.
+Specifically, it will:

 # Need help?

 Join our community at [https://eternalai.org/](https://eternalai.org/)